 Shadow Deployments

 Shadow deployments refer to the practice of deploying applications in a production environment without exposing them to end users.
-This approach allows developers to test new features or updates in real-time, ensuring that they function correctly before full-scale release.
-By running these shadow versions alongside the live application, teams can monitor performance, identify potential issues, and gather user feedback without disrupting the existing user experience.
-This method enhances the reliability of software releases and minimizes the risk of downtime or errors, ultimately leading to a smoother deployment process and improved application quality.
+This approach allows developers to test new features, configurations, or updates in real-time while minimizing risks associated with potential failures.
+By running these shadow instances alongside the live application, teams can monitor performance and gather data without impacting the user experience.
+This technique is particularly useful for ensuring that new changes are stable and effective before full-scale deployment, ultimately enhancing the reliability and quality of software releases.
+Shadow deployments are an essential strategy in modern software development and continuous integration practices.

 Shadow Deployment of ML Models With Amazon SageMaker